Mooshiiee/Owlette/README.md

 -------------------------------------------------------------
 # Activate Virtual Environment

-# CREATE NEW VENV FOR EACH SESSION.
+## CREATE NEW VENV FOR EACH SESSION.
 UPDATE requirements.txt IF YOU ADD NEW PACKAGES
-# venv is in .gitignore so it should not be in the repository. we keep the dependencies in
+## venv is in .gitignore so it should not be in the repository. we keep an updated list of dependencies in requirements.txt.

-# mac
+## mac
-python3 -m venv venv
+> python3 -m venv venv
-# windows
+## windows
-python -m venv venv
+> python -m venv venv

-# mac
+## mac
 source venv/bin/activate
-# windows
+## windows
 bin/Scripts/Activate

 # Install requirments.txt